elenamountz/spring-boot-rest-api-warehouse/README.md

 ## Build project

-Build the application using the following **Maven** command:
+Build the application using the following **maven wrapper** command:
 ```
-mvn package
+./mvnw clean package
 ```
 In case you want to use this project as a dependency in other projects locally, use the following command:
 ```
-mvn install
+./mvnw clean install
 ```
 Each of these commands will create an executable ```.jar``` file at ```targer``` directory.